Skip to content

 • even rhythm

-• work through the full range of motion
+• work through the full range of movement

 Comment

-This exercise prepares the lower legs for power and movement in training.
+This exercise prepares the lower leg for power and movement in training.